Stepan's Remembrance

-Stepan's Remembrance (Степанова памятка) is a 1977 Soviet fantasy film directed by Konstantin Yershov.
+Stepan's Remembrance (Степанова памятка) is a 1977 Soviet children's film directed by Konstantin Yershov.
 It is an adaptation of Pavel Bazhov's stories based on the Ural region Russian folklore.
 The stories were published The Malachite Box collection in 1939.

 Production

 The film director Konstantin Yershov wanted to change the traditional approach to the fairy tales adaptations.
 He felt that he did not need to create a magic spectacle, but rather to make a film which would be realistic at heart.
 He was interested in the characters, life and traditions of the Serfdom era.

 Plot

 The film loosely follows the plot of Bazhov's folk tale The Mistress of the Copper Mountain.
 A skilled miner Stepan meets the green-eyed Mistress of the Copper Mountain, the Malachite Lady.
 Stepan is disrespectful towards her, calling her "wench", but she appreciates his bravery.
 She orders him to relay her words to the bailiff Severyan Nazarovich: "The Mistress of the Copper Mountain orders you, ye stinking goat, to get out of Krasnogorka".
 She promises to marry Stepan if he does so.
 The bailiff is enraged at the miner's impudence.
 Stepan is flogged, sent to a mine face and fed only dog food.
 The Mistress visits him and releases him from the mine.
 She shows him many treasures and the image of his daughter, although Stepan has no daughter and not even married yet.
 The Mistress says that her real name is Kseniya, and proposes marriage once again.
 Stepan honestly replies that he already promised to marry another girl, Nastya.
 The Malachite Lady is upset, but she likes his fidelity and bravery.
 She promises to solve his troubles with the bailiff and rewards him with a present for his bride, a malachite casket filled with jewellery.
 She warns him against ever thinking about her.
 The bailiff soon dies and Stepan is freed from his Master.
 He marries Nastya, but still has visions of the Malachite Lady and often sees small lizards, her servants.
 The Mistress continues watching over his family.
 Stepan's wife Nastya gives birth to a daughter Tanyushka and a son Melesha.
 The green-eyed Tanyushka likes lizards and gemstones.
 Stepan starts going to the copper mine to see the Mistress of the Copper Mountain.
 Sometimes Tanyushka joins them too.
 One day, watching them, Stepan shoots himself in the chest, but survives.
 He does not speak to the Malachite Lady again.